zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

   which are under heavy load, and can exacerbate performance issues by removing up-but-slow clients from the load balancer rotation.
 * Envoy doesn't retry failed connections by default
+* it frequently segfaults when given incorrect configuration
+* there was a memory safety bug in the stats system which caused it to segfault
+* there was a buggy commit in an update, which caused it to segfault

 A lot of these aren't bugs -- they're just cases where what we expected the default configuration to do one thing, and it did another thing.
 This happens all the time, and it can result in really